-Wake Transit Plan Implementation Study
+Wake Transit Plan Implementation Planning Work

-In addition to general planning and administrative work associated with delivering the Wake Transit Program implementation, there is one (1) special study anticipated to be conducted by CAMPO during FY 2022.
-The Bus Rapid Transit (BRT) Expansion Major Investment Study began in FY 21 and is anticipated to be complete in FY 22.
+In addition to general planning and administrative work associated with delivering the Wake Transit Program implementation, there is one (1) special study anticipated by CAMPO to continue into FY 2023.
+The Bus Rapid Transit (BRT) Expansion Major Investment Study began in FY 21 and is anticipated to be complete in FY 23.

-Wake Transit BRT Expansion Major Investment Study (\$400,000 total; \$150,000 in FY 21, \$250,000 in FY 22)
+Wake Transit BRT Expansion Major Investment Study (\$430,000 total; \$36,939 in FY 21, \$343,061 in FY 22, and \$50,000 in FY23)

 The study will identify and evaluate potential BRT/express bus alignment, station area, runningway, signal priority, and operating plan alternatives for BRT extensions from downtown Cary to RTP and from Garner to Clayton.
 The study will identify and evaluate both short- and long-term solutions for the corridors and will generate operating and capital cost estimates for the alternatives evaluated.
-This effort may also have financial contribution from the Town of Clayton in FY 22.
+This effort will have continued financial contributions from Wake Transit (\$35,000), the Research Triangle Foundation (\$10,000) and Regional Transportation Alliance (\$5,000) in FY 23.